 I read 113 books this year.
 Considering I didn’t have a full-time job for 10 months, it’s probably not as high as it could have been (but there are 42 books that I started and did not finish, for lack of interest).
 I love Best Of book lists, and I love new book recommendations, so this is mine.

 At 11am on a nondescript Monday in February, I noticed that nothing unpleasant had happened yet.
 That was unusual.
 And noting that peculiarity seemed like reason enough to quit my six-figure attorney job.

 I told people it was a spontaneous decision.
 I hadn’t picked a particular day, but I knew that day I couldn’t do it anymore.
-Rereading my journal, however, I came across this journal entry:
+Rereading my journal, however, I came across this entry: